 Watch the video to hear about Angela’s experience in the College of Nursing.

 TRANSFORMATIVE EXPERIENCE AS A PUBLIC HEALTH MAJOR

-Originally from Wilmington, Ohio, Ty Snarr ’20 is a member of the inaugural cohort of students pursuing their bachelor’s in public health at Valpo.
-But public health wasn’t always the plan for Ty, who anticipated his fascination with populations and geography combined with his interest in health care would find him on the pre-med track as an undergraduate.
+Originally from Wilmington, Ohio, Ty Snarr ’20, is a member of the inaugural cohort of students pursuing their bachelor’s in public health at Valpo.
+But public health wasn’t always the plan for Ty— he anticipated that his fascination with populations and geography, combined with his interest in health care, would find him on the pre-med track as an undergraduate.